[30,000 SHU] The Diavolicchio (Calabrian chili) is the spicy pepper of...

 Important: if you are not an expert, we recommend germinating the seeds with the paper towel method in large plastic table glasses because, in this way, the water evaporates slowly, preventing the seeds from drying out (MOST COMMON MISTAKE FOR BEGINNERS).
 In fact, in the growth phase, the shoots are very delicate and suffer from the low temperatures as well as the dehydration due to the lack of water.

 After 5-15 days depending on the variety of chilli, you will see small white radicles emerge from the seeds.
 Wait a few more days for them to take root in the paper.
-Once the sprout can support itself, you can possible to remove it very gently, being careful not to damage the newly formed roots.
-You can use a toothpick to help.
+Once the sprout can support itself, you can remove it very gently, being careful not to damage the newly formed roots.
+You can use a toothpick.
 In the image below you can see the various growth stages.
-Once at photo 3, you can gently plant them.
-(Note that the white hair that forms at the base is not mold but extensions of the roots that disappear by watering them)
+Once you get at stage 3, you can gently plant them.
+(Note that the white hair that has formed at the base is not mold, but it is the extensions of the roots that disappear by watering them)

-At this point, we can start transplanting by placing the roots in a pot or a container with good soil.
-You want to support the bud on a window sill with light, but be careful: no direct sunlight and the soil must always be moist in this delicate period of the plant's life.
-Once the plant has reached 10cm in height, you can expose it to the sun.
+Once this possible problem is solved we can do a transplant by burying the roots in a jar or container with good soil, we place the shoot on a window sill with light, but be careful, not direct sunlight, the soil must always be moist in this delicate period of his life.
+Once the plant has reached 10cm in height we can gradually expose it to the sun.
 The result should look like this:

 Well, we have overcome the most delicate moment of the seedling.
 Now we can plant it in a large vase in the garden or on the balcony and wait for the season to take its course and for the spicy and tasty fruits to ripen.